 Creating Pyramid Project

-Pyramid project scaffolds are intended for productive development of the Pyramid applications.
-PyCharm takes care of creating the specific directory structure, and settings.
+Pyramid project scaffolds are intended for productive development of Pyramid applications.
+PyCharm takes care of creating the specific directory structure and settings.

 To create a Pyramid project, follow these steps

 - On the main menu, choose .

 - Click New Project in the Welcome screen.